Renters' Rights Act 2025, Phase 1 commencement

 A plain-English guide to landlord tax in 2026: rental income tax, the Section 24 mortgage interest restriction, capital gains tax on property, allowable expenses, and when to use a limited company.

-11 min readUpdated 22 April 2026Landlord TaxIncome TaxCapital GainsSection 24
+11 min readUpdated 22 April 2026Last reviewed: 17 May 2026Landlord TaxIncome TaxCapital GainsSection 24

 Tax is one of the biggest costs for UK private landlords and one of the most frequently misunderstood.
-This guide covers the main taxes landlords face — income tax on rental profits, capital gains tax on disposals, and Stamp Duty Land Tax — explains the Section 24 mortgage interest restriction, and outlines the key allowable expenses that reduce your liability.
+This guide covers the main taxes landlords face, income tax on rental profits, capital gains tax on disposals, and Stamp Duty Land Tax, explains the Section 24 mortgage interest restriction, and outlines the key allowable expenses that reduce your liability.

 This is not tax advice